annaduan09/musa-5000-assignment-1/Assignment1.md

 In a survey of methods and input types for house price prediction, Geerts and colleagues (2023) present a set of variable types for prediction models, including structural features, temporal data, environmental features, and socioeconomic features.
 For this analysis, we focus on variables from the latter category, specifically the following:

-* Residents with at least a bachelor’s degree (%)
+* Percent of residents over 25 with at least a bachelor’s degree (PCTBACHMOR)
-* Housing units that are vacant (%)
+* Percent of housing units that are vacant (PCTVACANT)
-* Housing units that are detached single family houses (%)
+* Percent of housing units that are detached single family houses (PCTSINGLES)
-* Number of households with incomes below 100% poverty level
+* Number of households with incomes below poverty level (NBELPOV100)
-* Median household income (%).
+* Median household income  (MEDHHINC)

 These indicators present a crude socioeconomic context for a neighborhood, and are well-documented as predictors of home prices.
 Indeed, it is reasonable that residents with higher educational attainment and income are able to afford more expensive homes.
 Conversely, it is also possible that the arrival of residents with higher socioeconomic status may lead to an eventual increase in property values.
 Using regression analysis, we find that __________________________.
 In light of this, we recommend that _________.
 Future research is needed _______________________.